ciscoheat/sveltekit-flash-message/README.md

   }

   // Validation failed
-  return undefined // or throw, if deemed more useful }
+  return undefined // or throw, or return default value, if deemed more useful }

 const flash = new Flash(page, validate)